 Ellon calls herself one of the fortunate ones.
 Most people would say surviving cancer is fortunate enough.
 Ellon, however, was also lucky enough to continue working, if only a little, through her treatment.
 For this she credits an understanding boss and a strong determination to get out of bed every morning.

 Even as fortunate as she was, cancer was still financially devastating for Ellon.
 She had started a Christmas Club account before her diagnosis, and this special savings account allowed her to buy a few presents for her grandchildren.
 Even so, it was a very modest Christmas that year.

 Medical bills continued to mount, even though Ellon had insurance.
 She was looking for any kind of help that might be available, and an internet search led her to the Colon Cancer Alliance.
-The CCA’s Blue Note Fund was a beacon of hope for her.
-She submitted an application and became one of the Fund’s first awardees in 2011.
-Receiving the money was certainly a relief, but, like most Blue Note Fund awardees, Ellon especially appreciated knowing that someone out there cared about her.
+The Colon Cancer Alliance’s Blue Hope Financial Assistance Program was a beacon of hope for her.
+She submitted an application and became one of the Program’s first awardees in 2011.
+Receiving the money was certainly a relief, but, like most Blue Hope Financial Assistance awardees, Ellon especially appreciated knowing that someone out there cared about her.

 Cancer was a financially ruinous hardship for Ellon, but it also changed her life for the good in some ways.
 She now strives to give back to others, and she’s always willing to share her story and offer emotional supports.
 “I may not have all my bills paid off, but that doesn’t mean I can’t give,” says Ellon.

 Ellon’s message to others is simple but powerful: “If I can make it, you can too.
 If you give up, then cancer is going to win.”

 Return to Testimonials